Interventions: education and due diligence: end users: co-operation principle

 It should be made quite clear when conducting an end user visit that HMRC are working together with end users to encourage compliance across the LP population.
 It is still important that a record of discussions, agreement and information gathered is recorded.
 A record of notes of meetings should be maintained and issued where appropriate.
 It is standard practice to issue and explain the HMRC due diligence leaflet (PDF 315KB) to end users.

 The initial contact with the end user should explain why an educational type intervention would be useful for both HMRC and the end user.
-This is clearly outlined in the opening letter (Word 255KB).
+This is clearly outlined in the opening letter - available in SEES - ref FISLM18 End user visit request.
 Whilst the core contents of the letter should be retained there is scope to insert specific requirements to suit the trades you are looking at.

 An appointment can be arranged by letter or by telephone contact.
 This is optional to suit the type of business involved but it is good practice to issue a confirmation letter and also the LP due diligence leaflet (PDF 315KB).